pynvme/pynvme/doc/features.rst

 Asynchronous Event Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-NVMe Admin Command AER is somewhat special - they are not applicable to timeout.
+NVMe Admin Command AER is somewhat special - they are not applicable to timeout setting.
 Pynvme driver sends some AER commands during the Controller initialization.
 When an error or event happen, one AER command completes to notify host driver for the unexpected error or event, and resend one more AER command.
 Then, pynvme driver notifies the scripts by AER command's callback function.
 In the example below, we use the pytest fixture `aer` to define the AER callback function.
 When an AER command completion is triggered by the NVMe device, this callback function will be called with arguments `cdw0` and `status1`, which is the same as the usual command's callback function.

 .. code-block:: python
    :emphasize-lines: 5-7